• Skip to content

 • in a front car seat, if they can do so legally and safely

-• on the lower deck of a ship.
+• on the lower deck and middle of a ship.

 If you know your child gets motion sickness a lot, it can be a good idea to have a container, disposable bags, wipes and a spare change of clothes handy, in case your child vomits.